rainlanguage/specs/dotrain.md

 #c a
 ```

-Unbound names are NOT allowed.
+Unbound names are NOT allowed on the RHS although are allowed on the LHS as per
+standard Rainlang rules about input values on the stack for sub-calls.

 Template/macro-like logic can be achieved by first binding all the names within
 a namespace then _explicitly rebinding_ names as desired upon import (see below).